viscid-hub/Viscid/doc/plot_options.rst

-dolabels    bool              Alias for do_labels do_labels   bool              Apply labels to the axes / colorbars xlabel      str               Specific label for the x axis xlabel      str               Specific label for the y axis show        bool (optional)   Call :py:func:`pyplot.show` before returning
+dolabels    bool              Alias for do_labels do_labels   bool              Apply labels to the axes / colorbars xlabel      str               Specific label for the x axis ylabel      str               Specific label for the y axis show        bool (optional)   Call :py:func:`pyplot.show` before returning
 ==========  ===============   ==================================================